-- 3.6.8.1 That the City of Vaughan Environmental Management Guideline identifies key management issues and provides guidance in support of the policies of Section 3.6 of this Plan for the preparation of environmental reporting, to be confirmed based on area-specific issues, in support of development applications. - 3.6.8.2 To review, update and refine the Environmental Management Guideline from time to time to: - a. facilitate the successful implementation of the systems approach to the Natural Heritage Network; - b. establish the scope and technical requirements for the preparation of environmental reports; and - c. ensure that development activity successfully achieves the environmental objectives of this Plan.
+- 3.6.8.1 That the City of Vaughan Environmental Management Guideline identifies key management issues and provides guidance in support of the policies of Section 3.6 of this Plan for the preparation of environmental reporting in support of development applications. - 3.6.8.2 To review, update and refine the Environmental Management Guideline from time to time to:

+- a. facilitate the successful implementation of the systems approach to the Natural Heritage Network; - b. establish the scope and technical requirements for the preparation of environmental reports; and - c. ensure that Development activity successfully achieves the environmental objectives of this Plan.